libp2p/specs/noise/README.md

 currently supported by the spec, while libp2p identity keys may be of other unsupported types like RSA.

+## Future Work

+This section will outline some things we'd like to accomplish in the future but were ommitted from this draft because the path forward isn't yet clear.

+### QUIC Support

+go-libp2p has recently added support for [QUIC][ietf-quic-spec], a UDP-based protocol with many excellent properties, including native support for multiplexing and encryption.
+The current QUIC draft spec uses TLS 1.3 to secure connections.
+However, it is possible to extend QUIC to use Noise, as demonstrated by [nQUIC][nquic-paper], an experimental variant of the QUIC spec.

+We would like to explore the possiblity of integrating the Noise handshake into libp2p's QUIC transport.
+This would likely build upon the nQUIC work, and may involve extending nQUIC to support more than the `IK` handshake specified in the nQUIC paper.

+### Pre-shared Keys / Private Networking

+Noise supports a "psk" variant of all the fundamental handshake patterns, which uses an additional pre-shared key to secure traffic.
+This could potentially provide an alternative to the current [private networking][libp2p-psk-spec] functionality in libp2p, in which a pre-shared key is used to encrypt all data within a given libp2p network.

+The current libp2p private network feature operates independently of the secure handshake protocol, encrypting all traffic even before the secure channel protocol has been negotiated.
+As a result, using Noise to implement private networks may require changes to internal libp2p APIs, the scope of which aren't yet clear.

 [peer-id-spec]: ../peer-ids/peer-ids.md
 [peer-id-spec-signing-rules]: ../peer-ids/peer-ids.md#how-keys-are-encoded-and-messages-signed